justsml/blog/_posts/2017-04-15-boost-your-cloud-70-percent-aws-gce-azure-cloud.md

 ![image](https://cloud.githubusercontent.com/assets/397632/25599756/081d0572-2e9c-11e7-855b-12b695f1494b.png)

-Note the `i3.*` is the only hardware to feature competitively priced NVMe storage (ultra-fast +1GB/s speeds).
+Note the **i3.*xlarge** is the only hardware to feature competitively priced NVMe storage (ultra-fast +1GB/s speeds).
 The major limiting factor I found was the real network speed.
 Servers with advertised speeds "up to 10/Gb/s" struggled to get close to 1/Gb/s (60-80MB/s).

-Tests were between 2 identical instances in the same availability zone.
+Tests between 2 identical instances in the same availability zone.
 Any erroneous data points I replaced with a 0.
 Additional tests are needed as only 1-2 samples were collected.